 What is a Home Energy Assessment?

 An on-site home energy assessment can be performed free of charge by any qualified contractor.
 The assessment usually takes between 90 and 150 minutes, and it ends with a meeting between the contractor and anyone in the household who makes decisions on energy usage.
-The homeowners are presented with a . . .
+The homeowners are presented with a customized list . . .

 In an effort to help Massachusetts homeowners reduce their energy consumption and save money on utility bills, the commonwealth’s nine gas and electric utility companies are teaming up to implement an initiative called Mass Save.
 This enterprise offers incentives to customers who undertake projects to make their homes more energy-efficient.